Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Online travel agencies and 3rd-party booking sites (like Orbitz)

 - Hotel meals (when charged to your hotel room, including Disney hotels)

 - U-Haul storage units

-And the welcome bonus you can earn with the Capital One® Venture® Rewards Credit Card is worth $500 in free travel (after spending $3,000 in the first three months).
+And the welcome bonus you can earn with the Capital One® Venture® Rewards Credit Card is worth $500 in free travel (after meeting minimum spend requirement).

 I used ~40,000 miles to offset the cost of a stay at Ashford Castle, located just north of Galway, Ireland.
 I’ll give you a quick review!

 Use Your Capital One Miles to Stay at Amazing Hotels That Don’t Have a Points Program